mocatfrio/bp-aodv/simulation.md

     ```
 ### 3.2.5 Special Case : Blackhole

-In this special case, we don't need to generate setdest and CBR dynamically.
-First, we can set static 25 nodes.
+In this special case, we can set static 25 nodes.
 You can find the full script of blackhole scenario [here](scenario/blackhole.tcl).
 We compare the AODV-ori and AODV-blackhole using this scenario.

 Consider the following lines:
 ```tcl